thestuti/itsnp-tutorials/README.md

-Here are the files of the tutorials I made for itsnp ♥
+#Here are the files of the tutorials I made for itsnp ♥
+1. Social Media Blocker